Mirza14/Python_Development/Lesson_13_OOP/OOP.md

 # OOP

 - To map with real world scenarios, we started using objects in code.
 This is called *Object Oriented Programming.*
+- Everything we create in Python is object.
+We can manipulate the data that object contains using in-built methods.
 - Class is a blueprint for creating objects.
+Class defines how an object should look like.
 - Creating class
 `class Student:`
     `name = "Mirza"`